-- $((\frac{(25)}{)})$ (27)(a) "Intermediary" means an individual who transmits a contribution to a candidate or committee from another person unless the contribution is from the individual's employer, immediate family as defined for purposes of RCW 42.17.640 through 42.17.790, or an association to which the individual belongs. - (b) A treasurer or a candidate is not an intermediary for purposes of the committee that the treasurer or candidate serves. - (c) A professional fund-raiser is not an intermediary if the fund-raiser is compensated for fund-raising services at the usual and customary rate. - (d) A volunteer hosting a fund-raising event at the individual's home is not an intermediary for purposes of that event. - $((\frac{126}{10}))$ (28) "Legislation" means bills, resolutions, motions, amendments, nominations, and other matters pending or proposed in either house of the state legislature, and includes any other matter that may be the subject of action by either house or any committee of the legislature and all bills and resolutions that, having passed both houses, are pending approval by the governor. - $((\frac{(27)}{)})$ (29) "Lobby" and "lobbying" each mean attempting to influence the passage or defeat of any legislation by the legislature of the state of Washington, or the adoption or rejection of any rule, standard, rate, or other legislative enactment of any state agency under the state Administrative Procedure Act, chapter 34.05 RCW.
-Neither "lobby" nor "lobbying" includes an association's or other organization's act of communicating with the members of that association or organization. - (((28))) (30) "Lobbyist" includes any person who lobbies either in his or her own or another's behalf. - (((29))) (31) "Lobbyist's employer" means the person or persons by whom a lobbyist is employed and all persons by whom he or she is compensated for acting as a lobbyist. - (((30))) (32) "Person" includes an individual, partnership, joint venture, public or private corporation, association, federal, state, or local governmental entity or agency however constituted, candidate, committee, political committee, political party, executive committee thereof, or any other organization or group of persons, however organized.
+$((\frac{(25)}{)})$ (26)(a) "Intermediary" means an individual who transmits a contribution to a candidate or committee from another person unless the contribution is from the individual's employer, immediate family as

+- 1 defined for purposes of RCW 42.17.640 through 42.17.790, or an 2 association to which the individual belongs. - 3 (b) A treasurer or a candidate is not an intermediary for purposes 4 of the committee that the treasurer or candidate serves. - 5 (c) A professional fund-raiser is not an intermediary if the fund-6 raiser is compensated for fund-raising services at the usual and 7 customary rate. - 8 (d) A volunteer hosting a fund-raising event at the individual's 9 home is not an intermediary for purposes of that event. - ((\(\frac{(26)}{26}\))) (\(\frac{27}{27}\) "Legislation" means bills, resolutions, motions, amendments, nominations, and other matters pending or proposed in either house of the state legislature, and includes any other matter that may be the subject of action by either house or any committee of the legislature and all bills and resolutions that, having passed both houses, are pending approval by the governor. - $((\frac{27}{27}))$ (28) "Lobby" and "lobbying" each mean attempting to 16 17 influence the passage or defeat of any legislation by the legislature of the state of Washington, or the adoption or rejection of any rule, 18 19 standard, rate, or other legislative enactment of any state agency 20 under the state Administrative Procedure Act, chapter 34.05 RCW.
+Neither "lobby" nor "lobbying" includes an association's or other 21 organization's act of communicating with the members 22 that 23 association or organization. - (((28))) (29) "Lobbyist" includes any person who lobbies either in 25 his or her own or another's behalf. - $((\frac{(29)}{(29)}))$ (30) "Lobbyist's employer" means the person or persons by whom a lobbyist is employed and all persons by whom he or she is compensated for acting as a lobbyist. - (((30))) (31) "Person" includes an individual, partnership, joint venture, public or private corporation, association, federal, state, or local governmental entity or agency however constituted, candidate, committee, political committee, political party, executive committee thereof, or any other organization or group of persons, however organized. - $((\frac{31}{1}))$ (32) "Person in interest" means the person who is the subject of a record or any representative designated by that person, except that if that person is under a legal disability, the term "person in interest" means and includes the parent or duly appointed legal representative.